Call Today! 888-234-8376

 While DUI’s are obviously a part of one’s driving record, we’ve chosen to list it separately simply because how seriously life insurance companies view them.
 In fact, many life insurance companies won’t even consider an applicant who has had a DUI within the past 12 months and it only gets worse if the applicant has multiple DUI’s on their record.

 The good news is that there are one or two different life insurance companies that will insure applicants with recent and/or multiple DUI’s on their record.
-For these folks we definitely suggest that they give us a call because it’s important for these folks to develop an overall strategy to best insure their family for years to come (i.e.: get insurance now, but revisit their insurance needs, 2 or 3 years from now as well).
+For these folks we definitely suggest that you speak with a life insurance agent who can guide you in the right direction.

 6. Travel Restrictions